prabucki/react-native-vision-camera-old/CONTRIBUTING.md

 Read the READMEs in [`android/`](android/README.md) and [`ios/`](ios/README.md) for a quick overview of the native development workflow.

-> You can also open VisionCamera in [a quick online editor (github1s)](https://github1s.com/mrousavy/react-native-vision-camera-old)
+> You can also open VisionCameraOld in [a quick online editor (github1s)](https://github1s.com/mrousavy/react-native-vision-camera-old)

 ### JS/TS